What are Micro-CT Scanners?

 These scanners utilize a cone-beam CT configuration, where the object is positioned on a rotating turntable, and X-rays are emitted from the side.
 The images from the X-ray are captured at different angles and reconstructed by a high-performance computer to produce detailed CT images as the object rotates rapidly.

-The reconstructed CT data is further processible and visualized using dedicated software, allowing for the creation of tomographic and three-dimensional images.
+The reconstructed CT data is further processible and visualized using dedicated software, allowing tomographic and three-dimensional images to be created.
 This software also enables precise measurements, cross-sectional displays, and even reverse engineering of the scanned objects.

 Matsusada Precision offers a range of micro-CT scanners designed for various industries and applications.
 These scanners are equipped with Matsusada Precision's proprietary microfocus X-ray technology, allowing one to visualize minute internal structures in multiple materials.